anurampalli/IT-Equipment-Request-Fulfillment-Portal/README.md

 ✅ Design and implement custom tables and relationships

-✅ Use Workflow Studio for notification and approval logic
+✅ Use Flow Designer for notification and approval logic

 ✅ Configure SLA definitions with pause/resume/stop conditions